primer3-org/primer3docs/reference_docs/readme.txt

 The sequence of a left primer to check and around which to design right primers and optional internal oligos.
-Must be a substring of SEQUENCE.
+Must be a substring of SEQUENCE_TEMPLATE.

 SEQUENCE_PRIMER_REVCOMP (nucleotide sequence; default empty)

 The sequence of a right primer to check and around which to design left primers and optional internal oligos.
-Must be a substring of the reverse strand of SEQUENCE.
+Must be a substring of the reverse strand of SEQUENCE_TEMPLATE.

 SEQUENCE_START_CODON_POSITION (int; default -1000000)